Minibloq

 Minibloq is a graphical development environment for Arduino and other platforms.
 Its main objective is to help in teaching programming.
 It is specially used in robotics at elementary, middle and high schools.
-It's widely used in Argentina, where just in the San Luis province, more than 60000 children has been trained with this software in public schools.
+It's widely used in Argentina, where in the San Luis province alone, more than 60000 children have been trained with this software in public schools.

 How it works

 Minibloq is basically a graphical code generator with some IDE capabilities.
 It's self-contained and every distribution includes the complete [toolchain] needed to compile (or interpret, depending on the selected target) and deploy the code to the selected hardware target.
 Every code block is configured in XML.
 Since its first public version, the code is generated in real time (for this purpose uses Scintilla).
 Here are some examples of code generated for Arduino:

 Since the v0.82 version, it also can be used as an IDE for conventional programming of Arduino and other physical computing boards.